actionquake/distrib/releasenotes/AQtion v1.3 Release Notes.md

 - Protocol 38 had the following changes:
   - Made ghud per client instead of global, and raised the elementlimit to 200
   - Added CvarSync to poll cvar values from the client as the gamedll needs
-  - Teammate Indicators:
-    - Enabled with `use_indicators` on the server, and `cl_indicators` on the client (1 for spec, 2 for teammates), arrows are drawn above players, but their head must be visible for the arrows to appear
-  - Gamestate Extrapolation:
-    - Toggled with `use_xerp` on the server, and `cl_xerp` on the client (1 for auto xerp based on ping/antilag, 2 for FRAMETIME/2 xerp)
-    - xerp will be automatically disabled if `sv_antilag_interp` is enabled.
-    - xerp will automatically add ping time to value if `sv_antilag` is disabled
-    - this is a purely visual effect, hitboxes are unchanged, though depending on the amount of extrapolation, this may look strange
-  - IR Vision:
-    - Toggled with `new_irvision` on the server, teammates no longer highlight, only enemies
-  - CvarSync:
-    - the game dll can now specify cvars the client should send to the server, this replaces the old and buggy setu system that abused userinfo
-  - Spectator Overlay:
-    - using protocol 38 and an updated client allows for a new spechud using the Ghud system
-    - also fixed `cl_spectatorhud` not working properly